kmerckae/panda_safe_hrc_tutorial/source/doc/zed/zed.rst

    According to Stereolabs, the Jetson Nano can run the ZED SDK in real-time, but with big compromises in terms of performance.
    If good performances are a requirement for the project, Stereolabs suggests to switch to a Jetson Xavier NX that is on another level.
 *  Check also the |Stereolabs_RecommendedSpecificationsZedSdk| and the differences between the |Nvidia_JetsonModules|.

+*Side note.* We advise you to put back the ZED 2 camera back in the box when you are not using it.
+To do this, be careful to put first the built-in USB 3.0 cable in it before putting in the ZED 2 camera.
+Then you don't have to pull the USB 3.0 cable to get the camera out of the box.

 .. _ZED2_InstallNvidiaJetsonXavierNX: